BassAzayda/ollama-function-calling/README.md

 - "What's the current weather in New York?"
 - "Tell me a joke"
 - "How's the temperature in Tokyo right now?"
-- "What's the forecast for London tomorrow?"
-- "Give me a funny joke about programming"

 Feel free to experiment with different phrasings and requests to explore the AI's capabilities.